Skip to content

 • Sex: males, females, persons.

-• Remoteness Area: Major Cities, Inner regional, Outer regional, Remote areas, Very remote Areas.
+• Remoteness Area (AUS, STE, IREG only): Major Cities, Inner regional, Outer regional, Remote, Very remote.

-• Index of Relative Socio-economic Disadvantage (IRSD): most disadvantaged, least disadvantaged.
+• Index of Relative Socio-economic Disadvantage (IRSD) (AUS only): quintiles from most disadvantaged to least disadvantaged.

 Data periods